vezzolter/DSA/Algorithms/Sorting/Sorting.md

 # &#x23F3; Historical Notes
 While sorting as concept emerged unknown-long time ago and throughout the whole world naturally, the development of sorting algorithms dates back in the early days of computing.
-One notable early milestone in the history of sorting methods goes back in the late **1880s**, when American genius **Herman Hollerith** started to work on tabulating machines and came up with efficient solution to automate the manual process by formulating an algorithm, which only later led to the **Radix Sort**.
+One notable early milestone in the computer science's history of sorting methods goes back in the late **1880s**, when American genius **Herman Hollerith** started to work on tabulating machines and came up with efficient solution to automate the manual process by formulating an algorithm, which only later led to the **Radix Sort**.

 The breakthrough came with the invention of divide-and-conquer sorting algorithm **Merge Sort** by Hungarian-American computer scientist **John von Neumann** in **1945** and other pioneers, that were born in the **1950s** such as **Bubble Sort** and the **Selection Sort**, which were simple but quite inefficient and thus impractical for large datasets.
 Later the famous **Quicksort** was developed by British computer scientist **Tony Hoare** in **1959** and published in **1961**, which still remains a commonly used algorithm for sorting.
 Summarizing, these individuals, among others, played crucial roles in integrating sorting into practical programming paradigms.